ABERcareers and Events

-- Programme of employer-led events – bookable through the portal
+- Employer events with graduate recruiters, placement supervisors and Aber alumni – bookable through the portal

-- Full programme of career and skills webinars – also bookable through the portal
+- Career and skills workshops delivered by our Careers Consultants – also bookable through the portal

 - Enquiries function for all your questions

-- Resources and information to help you with your career planning
+- Resources to help with your career planning

-Simply login using your university username and password.
-This video gives you a quick overview of the system.
+Simply log in using your Aberystwyth University username and password.
+This video gives you a quick overview of the platform.